syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/EJ2_ASP.NETCORE/installation/install-nuget-packages.md

 **NuGet** is a Package management system for Visual Studio.
 It makes it easy to add, update and remove external libraries in our application.
 Syncfusion<sup style="font-size:70%">&reg;</sup> publishing all ASP.NET Core JS2  NuGet packages in [nuget.org](https://www.nuget.org/packages?q=Tags%3A%22AspNet.Core%20EJ2%22+syncfusion).
 The Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core JS2 NuGet packages can be used without installing the Syncfusion<sup style="font-size:70%">&reg;</sup> installation.
 You can simply exploit the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core JS2 NuGet packages in ASP.NET Core application to develop with the Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core JS2 components.

-N> The Syncfusion.EJ2.AspNet.Core NuGet package, which contains all Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core JS2 components in a single package, is available beginning with v16.3.0.21 (Essential Studio&reg; 2018 Volume 3).
+N> The Syncfusion.EJ2.AspNet.Core NuGet package, which contains all Syncfusion<sup style="font-size:70%">&reg;</sup> ASP.NET Core JS2 components in a single package, is available beginning with v16.3.0.21 (Essential Studio<sup style="font-size:70%">&reg;</sup> 2018 Volume 3).

 ## Installation using Package Manager UI